-Mexican Shrimp Cocktail is a blend of Texas Caviar and traditional Shrimp Cocktail.
+Mexican Shrimp Cocktail is a blend of Texas Caviar, traditional Shrimp Cocktail and shrimp ceviche.
 A spicy, tomato based blend of shrimp, vegetables and citrus marinade.
 In Spanish, it is known as coctel de camarones.

 Mexican Shrimp Cocktail is an easy recipe made with shrimp, fresh vegetables, tomato juice and hot sauce for a spicy version of your favorite classic.
 Top with avocado and serve with tortillas chips or saltine crackers.